June 13, 2023 #Image of Chile

 5. Monitoring and evaluation mechanisms

-One of the FFP’s most important points is to have monitoring and evaluation mechanisms, so that the objectives and goals established can be measured over time and thus improved.
-As has been verified through the experience of other countries, there have been no follow-up mechanisms and it is especially difficult that the policies not become diluted over time.
+One of the FFP's most important points is to have monitoring and evaluation mechanisms, so that the objectives and goals established can be measured over time and thus improved.
+As has been verified through the experience of other countries, there have been no follow-up mechanisms and it is especially difficult that the policies do not become diluted over time.

 For this reason, in order to have clear goals, deadlines, indicators and responsible parties, a Gender Affairs Division will be created to coordinate the efforts that are already established in the Foreign Affairs Ministry, and to consolidate and strengthen them, so that they are not vulnerable to changes in authority.
 A website is also available with all the information, explanatory material and articulated monitoring mechanisms.